roundyyy/YouTube-Reverse-Player/README.md

 - No audio is retained in the reversed output
 - High resolutions above 1024p are skipped by default (you can modify the code if you want higher resolutions)
 - VLC may occasionally have trouble with certain exotic codecs or unrecognized container formats.
 Try a different resolution if that happens
+- The FFmpeg encoding parameters are optimized for processing speed rather than output quality - if you need higher quality output, you may want to modify the encoding parameters in the `two_step_reverse_and_fps` function

 ## FAQ